timproctor/timproctor.github.io/_posts/2015-02-11-practical-object-oriented-design-in-ruby-by-sandi-metz-chapter-two.markdown

 layout: post
 title: "Practical Object-Oriented Design in Ruby by Sandi Metz (Chapter Two)"
 date: 2015-02-11 08:34:35 -0700
-comments: true
 categories: advanced-beginners, competent, ruby, rails
 ---

 ## Book-Review: Chapter Two (Designing Classes with a Single Responsibility)

 ###### DISCLAIMER/Acknowledement:

 If there are any sentences or phrases that make a lot of sense to you then it was most likely copied word for word from Sandi's book.
 She continues to inspire.

-#### Purpose:
-To have the highest success at learning anything, the experts agree that one should teach the intended content as opposed to applying a study technique.

-For example, the Pythagorean Theorem is better retained by teaching it to a co-worker versus making a `(a * a) + (b * b) == c * c` flash-card.

-The purpose of this blog is to learn as much as possible from Sandi Metz's amazing book, *Practical Object-Oriented Design in Ruby* by teaching it to you, the reader.

 ### Chapter Gist

 >  - The path to changeable and maintainable object-oriented software begins with classes that have a single responsibility
 >  - Refactoring a class so that all of its methods have a single responsibility has a clarifying